ardeshireshghi/concise/README.md

 ### Prerequisites

-You need PHP 7.0.0 in order to use Concise.
+You need PHP with version higher than 7 in order to use Concise.

 ```
 PHP >7.0.0